rusbenmadrigal/taxes-hub/content/posts/best-days-to-book-a-flight.md

 #### 2: Set up a price alert

-Let a computer program do the work for you.
 Instead of checking flight prices daily, set up a price alert on your preferred travel search engine, whether it's Google Flights, Hopper, Skyscanner or [Kayak](https://www.kayak.com/).
 They'll email you when they see the price has dropped.

 #### 3: Re-book if you find a cheaper price